openmetalio/openmetal-docs/docs/engineers-notes/okd.md

 console.
 There will also be a username and password for the console.
  **Save the username and password from the log output somewhere safe.**

-> **NOTE!** If your deploying with hosts file mods, you'll need to add the same
+> **NOTE!** If you are deploying with hosts file mods, you'll need to add the
-> entries to the bootstrapping VM after it's created.
+> same entries to the bootstrapping VM after it's created.
 >
 > ```bash
 > watch openstack server list